dankamongmen/scblockchain/README.md

 an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid for the specified lookup type.
+* `lauthreq`: generate a LookupAuthorizationRequest transaction
+* `lauth`: generate a LookupAuthorization transaction
 * `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, and an arbitrary JSON-encoded payload.
 This payload will be encrypted.